tabularelf/GMLspeak/README.md

 - Adding all GML functions (I'm happy to provide constants, but not GML functions)
 - Static variables (Very complicated, not dealing with that)
 - Global functions (Doable but requires a whole separate system for checking every single GML string, compiling them in order of first usage, and then compiling the rest)
+- Rollback constants (Beta only anyway, so why?)

 ## Notes:
-This does support a majority of constants, and this is done by hand.
+This does support a majority of constants, between LTS to latest.
+Ensuring that regardless of the version use, you will have most of them.